 - cleanroom wipes are manufactured under cleanroom conditions

-- cleanroom wipes are additionally treated by special decontamination processes if necessary and sterilized for applications in sterile areas, if required.
+- cleanroom wipes are additionally treated after the manufacturing process, if necessary by special decontamination procedures in cleanroom laundries

 The first observation applies to the different materials used to manufacture cleanroom wipes.

 The paradox is that, depending on the choice of material, the surface to be cleaned and the impurities to be removed, we run the risk of creating again contamination during the cleaning process, which we actually try to avoid.